jon-heard/obsidian-inline-scripts/README.md

 |  2 | lastname | return ["LastName: ", "Smith"]; |
 |  3 | fullname | return [ "FullName: ", getExpansion("firstname")[1], " ", getExpansion("lastname")[1] ]; |

-Notice that shortcut #1 returns an array of strings, but if you type `;;firstname;` (`!!firstname!` on mobile), then the expansion is "FirstName: John".
+Notice that shortcut #1 returns an array of strings, but if you type `;;firstname;` (or `!!firstname!` on mobile), then the expansion is "FirstName: John".
 This is true for shortcut #2 as well (expanding into "LastName: Smith").

 If you type `;;fullname;` (or `!!fullname!` on mobile), the expansion is "FullName: John Smith".
 This is because the array it returns is ["FullName: ", "John", " ", "Smith"].
-THIS is because the two calls to getExpansion get the result from shortcuts #1 and #2, which are arrays, then the `[1]` gets the second string of that array.
+THIS is because the two calls to getExpansion get the result from shortcuts #1 and #2, which are arrays, then the following `[1]` gets the second string of the array.

-Note: There is a variable "isUserTriggered" accessible from any Expansion script.
-It is true if the Expansion script was triggered directly by a user-typed shortcut, rather than from another Expansion script.
+Note: There is a variable "isUserTriggered" that is accessible from any Expansion script.
+It is set to true if the Expansion script was triggered directly by a user-typed shortcut, and false if the Expansion script was triggered by another Expansion script (using the getExpansion function).

 ***
 ***